Reversing a String in PHP

 Recursive Implementations

-The second group of implementations contrived used forms of recursion to achieve the desired result.
-The first of such methods is a simple recursive invocation of the function, removing the head character upon each call.
-Once the string has reached one character, the base-case has been hit and the remaining string is simply returned.
+The second group of implementations employs recursion to achieve the desired result.
+The first of these methods is a simple recursive invocation of the function, removing the head character upon each call.
+Once the string has reached one character, the base case has been hit and the remaining string is simply returned.

 function reverse($str)